nishithpandey/NanoRaft/site-src/src/docs/afloatdb.md

-# AfloatDB - Distributed Key-Value Store on top of MicroRaft
+# AfloatDB - Distributed Key-Value Store on top of NanoRaft

-[AfloatDB](https://github.com/MicroRaft/AfloatDB) is a very simple distributed key-value store built on top of [MicroRaft](https://github.com/MicroRaft/MicroRaft).
-It demonstrates how MicroRaft's abstractions are implemented using Protocol Buffers and gRPC.
+[AfloatDB](https://github.com/NanoRaft/AfloatDB) is a very simple distributed key-value store built on top of [NanoRaft](https://github.com/NanoRaft/NanoRaft).
+It demonstrates how NanoRaft's abstractions are implemented using Protocol Buffers and gRPC.